jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   Integer >= 0 or Float between 0 and 1.
 Default 2.
 Minimum overlap for peak files for a peak to be considered into the consensus peak set.
-Corresponds to the ``minOverlap`` argument in the ``dba`` function of ``DiffBind``.
-Only relevant if no consensus peak file has been provided (i.e., the :ref:`parameter_consensusPeaks` is empty).
+Corresponds to the ``minOverlap`` argument in the *dba* function of *DiffBind*.
+Only relevant if no consensus peak file has been provided (i.e., ``consensusPeaks``, :ref:`parameter_consensusPeaks`, is empty).

 Details
   Only include peaks in at least this many peak sets in the main binding matrix.
 If set to a value between zero and one, peak will be included from at least this proportion of peak sets.
-For more information, see the ``minOverlap`` argument in the ``dba`` function of ``DiffBind``  `(click here) <http://bioconductor.org/packages/release/bioc/manuals/DiffBind/man/DiffBind.pdf>`_.
+For more information, see the ``minOverlap`` argument in the ``dba`` function of ``DiffBind``  `(see here) <http://bioconductor.org/packages/release/bioc/manuals/DiffBind/man/DiffBind.pdf>`_.

 SECTION ``additionalInputFiles``